frwd-1/sybil-defender/README.md

 ![Sybil Defender Cluster](image-path-or-link)

 Sybil Defender demonstrated a higher capability in identifying and visualizing complex clusters compared to Arbitrum's detection method.

-## Contributing

-Contributors are encouraged to submit pull requests to improve the bot.
-Please adhere to the code style and guidelines provided.

-## License

-Sybil Defender is made available under the MIT License.

----

-Please note that the images are for demonstration purposes.
-Replace `image-path-or-link` with the actual paths or URLs to the images in your repository.